yixiao2/FvCB-JAGS/README.md

 ## Running

+Script has been tested with Windows 10 and CentOS 7.5, MacOS has not been tested.

 ### - Running the Bayesian parameter estimation tool with demo datasets

 Two sets of data are included in the folder.